pavantejaswivelivela/pavantejaswivelivela/readme.md

 ## Education
 - Doctor of Philosophy in Mechanical Engineering from McGill University, Canada
 - Master of Science (Laurea Magistrale) in Design & Engineering from the Politecnico di Milano, Italy
-- Bachelor in Mechanical Engineering from Koneru Lakshmaiah College of Engineering (KL deemed to be University), India.
+- Bachelor of Technology in Mechanical Engineering from Koneru Lakshmaiah College of Engineering (KL deemed to be University), India.

 #### @Research Focus